Dead Pixel Test

 1) Enter fullscreen.
 2) Cycle colors with ←/→.
 3) Scan the screen slowly.
 4) Hide UI for a clean view if needed.

-• This tool renders flat colors using CSS background • Results depend on panel type and viewing angle • Uniformity/backlight bleed is easier to see on black/gray in a dark room
+• This tool renders flat colors using a CSS background • Results depend on panel type and viewing angle • Uniformity and backlight bleed are easier to see on black or gray in a dark room

-• Check a new monitor/laptop screen right after purchase • Inspect for stuck pixels after transport/pressure • Verify uniformity/backlight bleed for content creation • Quick test before/after monitor settings changes
+• Check a new monitor or laptop screen right after purchase • Inspect for stuck pixels after transport or pressure • Verify uniformity and backlight bleed for content creation • Quick test before and after monitor settings changes

-Q: What’s the difference between dead and stuck pixels?
-A: Dead pixels are always black; stuck pixels stay lit in one color.
+Q: What's the difference between dead and stuck pixels?
+A: Dead pixels are always black, while stuck pixels stay lit in one color.
 Q: Can this fix dead pixels?
 A: No. It only helps you detect them.
 Q: How should I check the screen?
-A: Use fullscreen, set brightness to a normal level, and scan slowly—especially edges and corners.
+A: Use fullscreen, set brightness to a normal level, and scan slowly, especially edges and corners.
 Q: Is fullscreen safe for OLED?
 A: Yes for quick checks, but avoid leaving a single bright color on OLED for a long time.
 Q: Can stuck pixels recover?
 A: Sometimes.
 Rapid color cycling or gentle pressure may help, but permanent defects require panel replacement.
 Q: Why does it look different at an angle?
-A: LCD panels have viewing-angle characteristics; check from your normal viewing position.
+A: LCD panels have viewing-angle characteristics, so check from your normal viewing position.